cykovit/hasherpy/README.md

 Instructions:

-    Clone or download the repository.
+    Clone or download the repository
-    Open a terminal or command prompt in the project directory.
-    Run the script using python hasherpy.py.
+    Open a terminal or command prompt in the project directory Run the script using python hasherpy.py
-    Follow the on-screen instructions to enter a string and choose a hashing algorithm.
-    The script will print the resulting hash along with the original string.
-    Press ENTER to exit.
+    Follow the on-screen instructions to enter a string and choose a hashing algorithm The script will print the resulting hash along with the original string Press ENTER to exit.

 Additional Notes: